 There are tons of competitors, many social media channels don’t allow blockchain companies to run ads, and there’s the pressure of time to hit your goal.

-The combination of all of these has caused many ICOs over the last few years to cut corners and find unethical shortcuts.
+Combining all of these has caused many ICOs over the last few years to cut corners and find unethical shortcuts.

-Launching an IEO PR campaign is hard, time consuming and expensive, but there’s another way.
+Launching an IEO PR campaign is hard, time-consuming, and expensive, but there’s another way.

 By doing your homework, reading this guide and other guides we publish in our blog, and creating a great strategy for your PR campaign, you can increase the chance your campaign will be successful.

 Feel free to check out our home page for more info.
 If you need professional help, you can jump on a call with an IEO PR expert.